sid86-dev/flask-tutorial/README.md

 # A complete Flask tutorial for beginners

 > #### I made this tutorial to help and teach my students make awesome dynamic websites using Flask.
 Flask is an API of Python that allows us to build up web-applications.
 It was developed by Armin Ronacher.
 It's Modern and very expressive, I learned it because it's just super useful and also allows me to write less code.
-> #### I tried to remove the extra topics of flask and made this as beginner friendly as possible.
+> #### I tried to remove the extra topics of Flask and made this as beginner friendly as possible.
 So let's get started with Installation and then get an overview with the Quickstart.
-This Tutorial will shows how to create a small but complete application with Flask.
+This Tutorial will show how to create a small but complete application with Flask.

 *Best of luck to you!*